 Friday, May 29, 2020

-Fannie Mae reported that the Single-Family Serious Delinquency decreased slightly to 0.66% in November, from 0.67% in October.
-The serious delinquency rate is down from 0.76% in November 2018.
+Fannie Mae reported that the Single-Family Serious Delinquency increased to 0.70% in April, from 0.66% in March.
+The serious delinquency rate is down from 0.72% in April 2019.

 The Fannie Mae serious delinquency rate peaked in February 2010 at 5.59%.